sje-mse/yacobo/README.md

 then plug in the usb cable!

 ## Blue Pill Flashing Guide

+**IMPORTANT**
+There is not enough room in the Model M case to accommodate a removable configuration of the Blue Pill using standard socket headers, so the Blue Pill must be soldered directly to the PCB via its pin headers.
+For this reason, it is recommended that the Blue Pill be fully programmed before it is soldered to the PCB.
+That way, should the Blue Pill prove to be defective, it can be replaced without having to desolder 40 pins.

-Before the the yacobo firmware can be flashed to the STM32F103C8T6 on the blue pill, we must flash the chip with bootloader that enables USB programming.
-This requires that we procure three additional items:
+Before the the yacobo firmware can be flashed to the STM32F103C8T6 on the Blue Pill, we must flash the chip with bootloader that enables USB programming.
+If we have acquired a Blue Pill (or equivalent) that already has such a bootloader, we can skip all the way down to the section labeled "Flashing the QMK Firmware".

+### The Bootloader
+Flashing the STM32F103C8T6 with a new bootloader requires that we procure three additional items:

 - Hardware: A ST-Link V2  Emulator Downloader Programmer
 - Software: STM32 ST-LINK Utility
 - Firmware: The bootloader binary

-Fortunately, another project exists that provides such images.

-### Hardware: ST-LINK V2 Emulator Downloader/Programmer Device
+#### Hardware: ST-LINK V2 Emulator Downloader/Programmer Device

 Official ST-LINK V2 hardware exists, but it's expensive and overkill for our purposes.
 Hobbiests use the common ST-LINK V2 Emulator Downloader/Programmer.